Non-Profit Consumer Credit Counseling

 With nonprofit credit counseling services, the initial counseling session is always free.
 You are not obligated to sign up for anything.
 That means you can get an expert opinion on your debt and the best way to get out of it without incurring another bill.

-Once you decide to enroll in a debt management program, there are setup and monthly administration fees.
-Nationwide, those fees are capped at $79, but most people end up paying about $40.
-These fees are relatively low compared to other solutions, like debt settlement.
+If you decide to enroll in a debt management program, setup and monthly administration fees do exist.
+Nationwide, those fees are capped at $79, but most people pay about $40.
+These fees are relatively low compared to other solutions, like debt settlement and can be rolled into the payments you make each month.

 How consumer credit counseling impacts your credit

-As long as it’s done correctly, credit counseling and enrolling in a debt management program should not negatively impact your credit.
-The credit check done during your free counseling session is a soft pull, so the credit inquiry will not have any negative effect.
+Credit counseling and enrolling in a debt management program should not negatively impact your credit as long as it’s done correctly.
+The credit check done during your free counseling session is a soft pull, so the credit inquiry will not negatively affect you.

 What to look for to find the best credit counseling service